-We often do things for extrinsic reasons rather than pure enjoyment.
-Find out why extrinsic motivation is different from its intrinsic counterpart, and how to get motivated by extrinsic factors to get high-quality results.
+We often do things for reasons other than pure enjoyment, i.e., we are motivated extrinsically.
+Find out what extrinsic motivation is, why it’s different from its intrinsic counterpart, and how to best use it.

 Table of Contents